 - Intellectual property

 - Commissions and bonuses earned during the marriage but paid later

 Our complex property division lawyers regularly handle cases involving multimillion-dollar marital estates.
 If you or your spouse owns a business or has an interest in a business, we will work to determine if the business assets should be considered family assets.
 We often work with a corporate lawyer to review shares and other business assets in the context of complex asset division.

-To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161.
+To schedule a consultation, contact Quay Law Centre at 604-527-1161.
 From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout British Columbia, Canada and internationally.